 For people with conditions that involve their heart’s rhythm and electrical system, Dr. Patricia Kelly and her staff employ a number of technologies to diagnose and treat the problem.
-Some arrhythmias improve with lifestyle changes, such as limiting your intake of alcohol and caffeine.
-Others can be treated with a medication or an implanted device to maintain or restore a normal heart rhythm.
 Pacemakers and implantable cardioverter defibrillators (ICDs) help people be more active, and in some cases they prevent a life-threatening arrhythmia.
 Learn more on our Cardiac Electrophysiology page.

 Cardiac Device Clinic

 People who have heart rhythm problems, known as arrhythmias, are often treated with an implanted device to regulate their heartbeat.
-Pacemakers and implantable cardioverter defibrillators (IDCs) allow people with arrhythmias to live full, active lives.
-At the Montana Heart Center, we keep in touch with our patients to answer questions and see how they are doing.
+At the Montana Heart Center, we keep in touch with our patients after their device implantation to answer questions and see how they are doing.
 Patients also return at least once a year to have our experts check their device and ensure it is working properly.
 Learn more on our Cardiac Device Clinic page.

 If you’ve had a heart attack or been diagnosed with heart disease, cardiac rehabilitation can improve your health and help you gain a better outlook on life.
-In our small cardiac rehab classes, you’ll learn heart-healthy lifestyle changes and begin adding physical activity to your life in a safe, controlled environment.
-If you live a distance away, we can customize your program to make your trips more convenient and efficient.
 Learn more on our Cardiac Rehabilitation page.

 Heart and Vascular Screening